nikigre/NepremicnineNet_SMSnotify/README.md

 Then just copy the URL for a website and paste it into NepremecnineNetURL.

 ### Variable SMSsenderAPIkey
-For sending SMS via SMSsenderAPI please contact me and I will give you a key for free 😊.
+For sending SMS via SMSsenderAPI please contact me (email, contect form on my website) and I will give you a key 😊.
+More about the API you can read it [here](https://nikigre.si/sl/sms-sender-api/).

 When you get the key, just paste it into this variable.